Ian Maatsen: Loan to Burnley

 On 15 July 2022, Maatsen joined Burnley on a season-long loan.
 He made his debut in the first round of the 2022–23 EFL Championship against Huddersfield Town, where he also scored the only goal of the game in a 1–0 win.
 Following his impressive performances, Maatsen was named the EFL Championship Player of the Month for January 2023.
+His team eventually won the league and promotion to the Premier League, with Maatsen being included in the Championship Team of the Season as the best left-back.